How to Pick tyres for your car.

 In summer, budget tyres will perform as well as premium tyres, however they will normally only last for 7,000 to 8,000 miles and will not perform as well in wet or wintry conditions.

+Run-flat?
 Run flat tyres most only be fitted to cars that they are designed for.
 They are designed to keep you moving for a short time should you suffer a puncture.

-Most drivers in the UK keep summer tyres on their car all year round, but you may wish to consider winter tyres or all-season tyres for optimum performance.
+Season Most drivers in the UK keep summer tyres on their car all year round, but you may wish to consider winter tyres or all-season tyres for optimum performance.

 If you need more information on tyres, or would like to book your car in for a new set.
 Give us a call on 01467 624500.
 Or enter your details here.
 We will make sure we find the right tyres for you.